chutney-testing/chutney-testing.github.io-legacy/docs/getting_started/intellij_plugin.md

   On an empty directory call the action Get scenarios from Campaign.
   ![get campaign scenarios](../img/idea_plugin/get_campaign_scenarios.png)

-### Convert from HJSON to JSON
+## Convert from HJSON to JSON
+This can be useful when copying scenario [HJSON](https://hjson.github.io/){:target=_blank} content from Chutney UI.</br>
-If you copy/paste HJSON content, the IDE will automatically transform it to json.
+If you copy/paste HJSON content, the IDE will automatically transform it to json.</br>
 If you want to paste without transformation click the cancel Button.